IFB-ElixirFr/killercoda-scenarios/session02/step-MoveCommand.md

 rm -r <path_to_a_directory_to_delete>
 ```

-Be very careful with this `rm` command.
+Be very very careful with the `rm` command.
 There is no way to recover your deleted files in Unix!

 **Question:** The `mv` command differs from the `rm` command by: